-In the Calculation engine menu (), you can create a variety of calculated, or custom metrics and attributes.
-One of the available calculated elements option, is standard calculated.
-Standard calculated elements allow you to write your own calculations, so you can add customized metrics or attributes to your dataset.
-Your calculations can include metrics and attributes already in your dataset and functions from Explore's formula writing language.
+In the calculations menu (), you can create a variety of calculated, or custom metrics and attributes for your reports.
+One of the metric types you can use is the standard calculated metric.
+This enables you to write your own calculations, and add customized metrics or attributes to your dataset.
+Your calculations can include metrics and attributes already in your query and functions from Explore's formula writing language.

 For a list of all available calculated metrics and attributes, see Calculation types reference.